fgrosse/PHPASN1/README.md

 ## Examples

 To see some example usage of the API or some generated output check out the examples folder.
+You can check out a live demo of the current PHPASN1 exampless [here](http://corvespace.de/phpasn1/examples/).

 ## Future